 On 5 July 1915, William’s brother Ernest returned home to Australia after suffering wounds at Gallipoli.
 William enlisted on 31 January 1916 and left overseas three months later with the 58th Battalion, 2nd Reinforcement (below).

 William went first to Alexandria, Egypt then on to England.
 He trained at Lark Hill but fell sick and was admitted to hospital for ten days but was able to return to Lark Hill on 10 September 1916 before leaving for France.
 William joined his Battalion near Fromelles on 30 September with fifty-seven other reinforcements.
 By early October the battalion had moved to Montauban and by the first day of winter, they were in the trenches at Bernafay.
 Christmas Day was spent at Ribemont.
 Back at home during the year, a son Ivan was born.

 During January and February 1917, the 58th Battalion was back in the trenches at Bernafay amid the snow.

 Catherine received the news within two weeks.
-She was left with three young children, two girls and a boy.
+She was left with three young children aged six and under.
 She never remarried and remained in Hamilton where she died in 1958.